 - Our Clients find that employee management in Finland is costly and complex because:

 - Finland has an extensive welfare system, due to which our Clients can end up paying up to 24.5% of gross amount of salaries in social security contributions;

 - Employers find it difficult to negotiate wages because they are generally set by trade unions.
 Finland i) ranks 143rd in the world for a company’s ability to negotiate wages and ii) has a trade union density of 70%.

 - Our Clients’ earnings in Finland will be greatly damaged by the ongoing crisis between Russia and Ukraine because:

-- Finnish based businesses can be severely hurt from tensions between Russia and the EU because i) 16% of Finland’s total imports is from Russia ii) Russia is a very important source of FDI in Finland – it invested €583 million in the last 10 years;
+- Finnish based businesses can be severely hurt from tensions between Russia and the EU because i) 16% of Finland’s total imports are from Russia and ii) Russia is a very important source of FDI in Finland – it invested €583 million in the last 10 years;

 - Finnish businesses will face skyrocketing energy costs if Russia, the sole supplier of natural gas in Finland, decides to cut gas supplies;

 - Our Clients’ businesses in Finland are unable to sell food products, to Russia because of the food embargo that Russia has imposed on the EU.
 Finnish food exporters are expected to lose up to €400 million due to this embargo.
 Future sanctions on both EU side and the Russian side are highly likely.